usamaa9/cv/README.md

 - Developed Python and R packages which enabled client to ingest data and conduct analysis on a bespoke data platform

 - Created Power Apps to allow client ease of data entry in remote areas
-- **_Technologies used:_** C#, Python, R, Docker, JavaScript, SQL Server, MySQL, Docker, Azure (Functions, Service Bus, Storage Account, Queues, Logic Apps, CosmosDB, Alerts), Power Apps, Power Automate, AWS
+- **_Technologies used:_** C#, Python, R, Docker, JavaScript, SQL Server, MySQL, Docker, Azure, Power Apps, Power Automate, AWS

 ## 💬 Languages